phenology/cgc/manuscript/paper.md

 Traditional clustering techniques focus on a single dimension and may therefore obfuscate relevant groups [@Hartigan:1972;@Cheng:2000].
 Therefore, clustering techniques capable of simultaneously grouping data along multiple dimensions are needed.
 These techniques - referred to as co- or bi-clustering and tri-clustering in the case of two and three dimensions, respectively - have seen significant development and adoption in fields ranging from bioinformatics [@Cheng:2000] to finance [@Shi:2018] and natural language processing [@Dhillon:2001].

-The recent exponential growth of multidimensional data referring to geographical features (e.g., time series of satellite images) has resulted in a wide variety of geo-data cubes, which can benefit from co- and tri-clustering.
-Indeed, following the development of a general information-theoretical approach [@Dhillon:2003] to partitional co-clustering [@Banerjee:2007], Wu et al. presented an application of co-clustering to geo-information science [@Wu:2015], as well as an extension of that method to three dimensions [@Wu:2018], with these advanced clustering methods becoming increasingly essential to tackling complex multidimensional data cubes.
+The exponential growth of multidimensional data referring to geographical features (e.g., time series of satellite images) has resulted in a wide variety of geo-data cubes, which can benefit from co- and tri-clustering.
+Indeed, following the development of a general information-theoretical approach [@Dhillon:2003] to partitional co-clustering [@Banerjee:2007], Wu et al. presented an application of co-clustering to geo-data [@Wu:2015], as well as its extension to three dimensions [@Wu:2018].

-In light of the eminent employability of partitional co- and tri-clustering to geospatial disciplines like geo-information science and Earth observation, and the transferability to other (geo)scientific domains, this paper presents the Clustering Geo-data Cubes (CGC) package, which facilitates the efficient use of the co-clustering and tri-clustering methods presented in @Wu:2015 and @Wu:2018.
+In light of the eminent employability of co- and tri-clustering approaches to geospatial disciplines like geo-information science and Earth observation, and the transferability to other (geo)scientific domains, this paper presents the Clustering Geo-data Cubes (CGC) package.

-As outlined below, the package aims to meet the needs of the geospatial data scientists, including the ability to handle 'big (geo)-data' and to readily interface with the wider open-source software ecosystem specialized in geospatial data analysis.
-A case in point is the use of CGC in the (on-going) anlysis of spring on-set and bloom at high spatial resolution (1km) across continental scales in Europe and North America (RZM & EIV in prep.).
+As outlined below, the package aims to meet the needs of geospatial data scientists.
+As an example applications, we are working on the analysis of spring onset datasets at high spatial resolution and continental scale, a preview of which is presented in the CGC tutorial.
 Nevertheless, the methods implemented in the CGC package remain widely applicable and can easily be applied in other domains.